jutge-org/jutge-components/README.md

 ## ConfirmDialog

 The `ConfirmDialog` component is a dialog that allows the user to accept or cancel some text.
 It is quite similar to the `confirm` dialog, but it is more flexible and allows for more customization (as labels and icons for the buttons).
 It returns `true` if accepted, or `false` if cancelled ot closed.
 See `ConfirmDialogDemo` for an example of how to use it.

 Dependencies: `shadcn` components and `lucice-react` package.

+## OkDialog

+The `OkDialog` component is a dialog that shows some text and an "OK" button.
+It is quite similar to the `alert` dialog, but it is more flexible and allows for more customization.
+It does not return anything.
+See `OkDialogDemo` for an example of how to use it.

+Dependencies: `shadcn` components and `lucice-react` package.